-The Galaxy A72 is here, which has some surprisingly high-end features for a mid-range device.
-In some ways, the A72 rivals the Galaxy S21 series, even though it's not likely to cost nearly as much as those flagship phones.
+The Galaxy A72 is the new top-tier model in Samsung's more affordable Galaxy A series.
+In some ways, the A72 rivals the Galaxy S21 family, even though it's not likely to cost nearly as much as those flagship phones.
 It certainly gives the Galaxy S20 FE a run for its money.

 Reviews are already coming in for this phone and they're pretty positive.
 All in all, the Galaxy A72 is a compelling device.
 It sports a nice display, solid camera tech, and a big battery.
 The biggest bummer is that it's not coming to the US any time soon, if at all.

 So without further ado, read on for everything you need to know about the Samsung Galaxy A72.

 Samsung Galaxy A72 specs

 |Display refresh rate||90Hz|

 |Rear cameras||64MP (f1/.8), 12MP ultrawide (f/2.2), 8MP telephoto 3x optical (f/2.4), 5MP macro (f/2.4)|

 |Front camera||32MP (f/2.2)|

 |Colors||Awesome Violet, Awesome Blue, Awesome Black, Awesome White|